Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		For example, we can run automated start or stop scripts that turn off development environments during non business hours to reduce costs.
 In this scenario, EC2 instance tags are a simple way to identify instances to opt out of this action.
 For scripts that find and delete stale, out-of-date, or rolling Amazon EBS snapshots, snapshot tags can add an extra dimension of search criteria.

 	+	#####	Access control

+		AWS Identity and Access Management (IAM) provides fine-grained access control across all of AWS.
+With IAM, we can specify who can access which services and resources, and under which conditions.
+Using IAM, we can use tagged resources to implement attribute-based control (ABAC).
+We can create IAM policies that allow operations based on tag information to control access.
+ABAC helps provide better control over which resources a user can modify, use, or delete.
+		For example, we can create an IAM policy that allows users to terminate an instance but denies the action if the instance has the tag environment-production.